Some of the biggest names in sports in this area can add another line to their packed resumes: that of Hall of Famer.

 • Joe Boros of Allegheny-Clarion Valley High School who was an All-American golfer at Clarion University and spent time on the PGA Tour.

-• Ken Macha, who played baseball at Gateway High School and Pitt, played four years in the major leagues with the Pirates, Montreal Expos and Toronto Blue Jays and another four in Japan.
+• Ken Macha, who played baseball at Gateway High School and Pitt, played four years in the major leagues with the Pirates, Expos and Blue Jays and another four in Japan.
 He spent 13 years in the majors as a coach and then managed the Oakland As and Milwaukee Brewers to a career record of 525-427.

-• Bill Priatko, who starred at Scott High School in Braddock and Pitt.
+• Bill Priatko, who starred at Scott High School in Braddock and at Pitt.
 He played for the Steelers and, after a leg injury ended his playing career, spent 25 years as a coach and administrator in college and high schools in the area.

 • George Smith, who starred at McKeesport and North Carolina State, then went into coaching.
 He coached 18 years at McKeesport, which made the playoffs 17 times and won two WPIAL and two PIAA championships.
-He will return as McKeesport's football coach this fall.

-• John Wehner, a Carrick High School grad who played 11 years with the Pirates and Marlins.
+• John Wehner, a Carrick High grad who played 11 years with the Pirates and Marlins.
 He hit the last home run and made the last out in Three Rivers Stadium.
 He has been part of the Pirates broadcast team since 2005.